JessicaThi/JessicaThi/README.md

 <img src='https://github.com/JessicaThi/JessicaThi/blob/master/images/hi.svg' alt='hey'>

-<p align="center">I'm freelance developer front-end since 4 years.<br/>
+<p align="center">I'm developer front-end since 5 years and more<br/>
  I'm based in South Korea !
-Sometimes I play at ACNH, TFT, LoL</p>
+Sometimes I play at ACNH & LoL</p>

-👩🏻‍💻 I’m currently working on **Vue.js & Tailwind.css**
-🌱 I’m currently learning **Ruby**
-👯 I’m looking to collaborate with designers
-⚡ Fun fact: I have an insta food !
+🔭 Building scalable web products with AI-assisted development 🌱 Experimenting with AI agents, developer tooling, and modern product workflows 👯 Interested in open-source, AI, and developer experience projects

+⚡ I see AI as a teammate, not a replacement

 ## Take a look